Farata/angulartypescript/readme.md

 This folder contains code samples from the book "Angular Development with TypeScript", Second Edition (see https://www.manning.com/books/angular-development-with-typescript-second-edition).
 It's work in progress.
 All code samples use Angular 5.
 The folder MEAP_v2 has the code samples for the December's book release.
-The folder MEAP_v3 is for the upcomint one (we split the chapters).
+The folder MEAP_v3 is for the upcoming one (we split the chapters).

 We used Angular CLI 1.6.0 for projects generation.
 Install it globally to run these samples.